blurrycontour/zuul-gerrit/doc/source/monitoring.rst

       reported as ``unknown``.
 This relates to
       ``zuul.nodepool.current_requests``.

-   .. stat:: resources
+.. stat:: zuul.nodepool.resources

    Holds metrics about resource usage by tenant or project if resources of nodes are reported by nodepool.

+   .. stat:: in_use

+      Holds metrics about resources currently in use by a build.

       .. stat:: tenant